non port: math/gkmap/Makefile |

 Wednesday, 8 Dec 2021

-04:54 Hiroki Tagato (tagattie) Author: Robert Clausecker
+04:54 Hiroki Tagato (tagattie) search for other commits by this committer Author: Robert Clausecker

 math/gkmap: fix build with -fno-common